 Security Requirements: Initial appointment is conditioned upon a satisfactory pre-employment adjudication.
 This includes fingerprint, tax and credit checks, and drug testing.
 In addition, continued employment is subject to a favorable adjudication of a background investigation.

 Resumes should include a detailed description of employment history, to include dates of employment (month/year).
-This announcement is open until filled but no later than Friday, March 6, 2020, and applications must bepostmarked by that date to be considered.
-Please include the vacancy announcement number listed at the top of this announcement (20-EDCA-04A) on your resume and cover letter.
+This announcement is open until filled but no later than Friday, November 11, 2022.
+Applications must be received by email (USACAE.AUSAHiring@usdoj.gov) no later than 11:59pm Pacific Time on the closing date to be considered.
+Please include the vacancy announcement number listed at the top of this announcement (22-EDCA-15A) on your resume and cover letter.

 This and other attorney vacancy announcements can be found at http://www.justice.gov/careers/legal/attvacancies.html and http://www.usdoj.gov/usao/cae.